 -

-US dual filing When people search for Form 106 for US tax filing, they usually need a structured annual payroll record that helps them organize figures that may feed into Form 1116 or Form 2555.
+US dual filing For US dual filers, Form 106 is a structured annual payroll record that can help organize figures that may feed into Form 1116 or Form 2555.
 The lines readers most often pull are:

 - annual employment income